-In particular, in 2023, 77% of the training hours provided were related to occupational safety.
+In particular, in 2024, 57% of the training hours provided related to workers' safety.
 Furthermore, as ICF is a company at risk of a major accident, personnel carrying out activities at risk or with significant potential impacts on the environment must have acquired the necessary skill not only through information and education, but also through training activities.
-The other types of courses delivered in 2023 concern specialised and managerial training, language and quality training related to IATF 16949 certification.
+The other types of courses delivered in 2024 covered specialised and managerial training, language, techniques and quality training related to the IATF 16949 certification.
+The extension of the 9001, 14001, 45001 and EMAS certifications to the Robecchetto con Induno site entailed a training process and specific work instructions on environmental matters, also planned for 2025.

-Finally, newly-recruited personnel, including those on temporary contracts and workers in cooperatives who carry out porterage activities for a limited number of hours/days, are provided with a training course to ensure rapid and efficient integration.
+Finally, the new hires, including those on temporary contracts and workers in cooperatives who carry out porterage activities for a limited number of hours/days, are provided with a training course to ensure rapid and efficient integration.
 This course provides information about ICF's structure and products, the organisation of the production plant as well as policies, manuals, procedures and instructions on quality, the environment and occupational health and safety.
+In addition to this, each new employee is supported either by the department manager or a more experienced colleague, to best learn their tasks and be effectively assisted during the onboarding process.